aplaceof/FlowScope/analyis.md

 **I don not want  you follow my step and see tee suffers I've experienced happeded on you, so stop doing it.
 I you think this article some how make sense, please give a star.
-If I have been helped warm hearted, I'll never saying a word in the article **
+If I have been helped warm hearted, I'll never saying a word in the article.**

 ###  business analysis of the fucking anti-money laundering